-5 tips for designing a pull-up banner stand.
 Thinking of having a pull-up banner designed for your company?
 Exhibition graphics are a big and bold way to make an impact.
-Pull up banners are a versatile and portable way to achieve this.
-But like most graphic design media, a pull-up or roll up banner stand will only good when designed the right way.
+Pull-up banners are a versatile and portable way to achieve this.
+But like most graphic design media, a pull-up or roll-up banner stand will only be good when designed the right way.

 Here are 5 tips for designing a pull-up banner stand:

-Image Quality.
-If you downloaded an image from your website and expected to use on your pull up banner, then think again.
+If you downloaded an image from your website and expected to use it on your pull-up banner, then think again.
 Doing so would result in an image that will be very poor quality and also saved in RGB.
-Make sure any images you want to add to your banner and provide to your graphic designer are at least 300dpi.
+Make sure any images you want to add to your banner and provide to your graphic designer are at least 300 dpi.
 One easy way around this is to use stock images, there is a range of stock sites out there, from the free to the premium models.
 Using a stock image can instantly add a high level of professionalism to your banner.

-Contacts details.
-One details people should be able to take away after seeing your pull up banner is your contact details.
-A pull up banner is NOT the place to be listing a company’s full mailing address and phone numbers, you want to keep it simple and brief and keep those details to a phone number, email address, web address and social media icons.
+One detail people should be able to take away after seeing your pull-up banner is your contact details.
+A pull-up banner is NOT the place to be listing a company’s full mailing address and phone numbers, you want to keep it simple and brief and keep those details to a phone number, email address, web address and social media icons.
 But like most clean and simple graphic design, less is sometimes more.

 A pull-up banner or roll-up banner is a simple and cost-effective way to add a background to your exhibition space.
-Not only that the can also be used as a versatile background tool for meeting rooms, reception areas and handy as background for online meetings.
+Not only that they can also be used as a versatile background tool for meeting rooms, and reception areas and handy as a background for online meetings.
 The aim of these types of marketing materials is to grab attention and make it clear to potential customers who you are, what you do and how you can help them.
-Designing a pull-banner may seem like a simple task, but to get the balance just right of being informative without being over-whelming can be tricky, which is why sometimes it is best involving a professional graphic designer to help.
+Designing a pop-up banner may seem like a simple task, but getting the balance just right of being informative without being overwhelming can be tricky, which is why sometimes it is best to involve a professional graphic designer to help.

 Thanks for reading these 5 tips for designing a pull-up banner stand.
-Do you need help with the design of your next pull up banners?
-Why not check out some of the work I’ve produced from my clients here and if you think I can help you also get in touch!
+Do you need help with the design of your next pull-up banners?
+Why not check out some of the work I’ve produced from my clients here if you think I can help you also get in touch!